denissimon/SwiftEvents/README.md

 It includes:
 * `Observable<T>` for data binding that can be particularly used in MVVM.
 Observable is implemented using the Event class.
-* `Event<T>` for any notifications, including one-to-many, closure based delegation, NotificationCenter-like implementation, etc.
+* `Event<T>` for any notifications, including one-to-many, closure-based delegation, NotificationCenter-like implementation, etc.

-SwiftEvents is a thread-safe, so its properties and methods, e.g. `subscribe` / `bind`, `trigger`, `unsubscribe` / `unbind`, can be safely called by multiple threads at the same time.
+SwiftEvents is thread-safe, so its properties and methods, e.g. `subscribe` / `bind`, `trigger`, `unsubscribe` / `unbind`, can be safely called by multiple threads at the same time.

 Comprehensive [unit test](https://github.com/denissimon/SwiftEvents/blob/master/Tests/SwiftEventsTests/SwiftEventsTests.swift) coverage.